luisarojas/election-tracker/README.md

 ```
 <p style="color: grey;">Note: If using Gmail, you should enable the setting to allow access from "less secure apps".</p>

+### Testing Environment

+When the `testing_env` variable is set to `True`:

+* An e-mail will always be sent, regardless of if there is a change or not
+* Only the first recipient in the `emails` list will receive the e-mail.
+* The e-mail subject will indicate whether the e-mail is a test or not.

 ### Execution